sbabic/swupdate/_sources/roadmap.txt

 There is already an example in meta-swupdate regarding the beaglebone black.
 Some more examples and use cases can better explain the different usage of the project.
+A new meta-layer (meta-swupdate-boards) can be written to contain such as examples.

 Backend support (suricatta mode)
 ================================